bozboz/laravel-admin/README.md

 -   `modifyListingQuery` allows the listing query to be modified, e.g. to eager load relations, or apply a custom sort or conditional.

-Similarly to subclasses of `ModelAdminController`, decorators must be passed a dependency in its constructor.
+Similarly to subclasses of `Controllers\ModelAdminController`, decorators must be passed a dependency in its constructor.
 This should be the entity which this decorator represents in the admin.
 This class must implement the `Models\BaseInterface` class.

 E.g.: